Red-faced Austrians bemoan medal drought

 "With no medals, Austria faces the biggest Olympics bust in history.
 Embarrassing: at the moment we are limping behind the washout of Tokyo in 1964," the Oesterreich tabloid moaned, resorting to comparing the number of fourth-, fifth- and sixth-place finishes the country produced nearly half a century ago.

-After the men's 49er sailors won the medal race but narrowly missed overall bronze on Wednesday, Austrian hopes boiled down to the final of the women's pair canoe sprint on Thursday, which features world champions Yvonne Schuring and Viktoria Schwarz.
+Austrian hopes were boiling down to a shot at a bronze medal for men's 49er-class sailing on Wednesday and the final of the women's pair canoe sprint on Thursday, which features world champions Yvonne Schuring and Viktoria Schwarz.

 It has been a star-crossed Games from the outset for Austria, with a population of 8.4 million, similar to that of neighbouring Switzerland, which has a gold and a silver so far.

-First Heinz Jungwirth, head of the national Olympic committee for 26 years, was sentenced to five years in jail in July for embezzling more than 3 million euros ($3.7 million) from the organisation.
+First Heinz Jungwirth, head of the national Olympic committee for 26 years, was sentenced to five years in jail in July for embezzling more than 3 million euros (2.4 million pounds) from the organisation.

 Then swimmer Markus Rogan seemed to question the intelligence of national skiing star Hermann Maier - winner of two Olympic golds.

-Note: (This story removes erroneous reference to canoe pair as defending champions, in the fourth paragraph)